4.3.3 Implementing court orders made under the child support legislation

 For the liability to be varied when a parent becomes unemployed, the Registrar must be able to determine the person's employment status.
 In the absence of any evidence to the contrary, the Registrar will accept that a parent is unemployed if they receive an income tested benefit or pension.
 Where the parent does not receive a benefit or pension, the Registrar will consider statements made by the parent and documentary evidence such as an employment separation certificate.

 Many court orders and agreements allow for a reduced liability during periods when a parent is 'in receipt of unemployment benefits'.
 A difficulty arises when a parent is not employed but is not receiving an unemployment benefit, or is receiving another type of benefit.
 A broad interpretation will be given to the term 'unemployment benefits'.
-The Registrar may apply such a clause where the person is receiving an income tested benefit or pension as a result of not being in employment (e.g. disability support pension).
+The Registrar may apply such a clause where the person is receiving an income tested benefit or pension as a result of not being in employment (for example, disability support pension).
 However, a parent is still employed if they are receiving benefits but their employment hasn't been terminated.

 A parent may be unable to work because of a work related injury, and receive periodic compensation payments.
 The Registrar will determine if the parent is still employed by their employer.
 If the employment contract has been terminated, the Registrar will accept that the person is 'unemployed' despite being in receipt of payments that may be greater than those payable to unemployed welfare beneficiaries.

 A court can make an order that varies a parent's liability in a current period of unemployment, or one that applies during any period of unemployment.

 Example: An order states that the amount payable is to be reduced to $10 per week until Kylie gains full-time employment.
 This applies to Kylie's current period of unemployment.

 Example: An order states that the amount payable is to be reduced to $10 per week during periods when Kylie is not in full-time employment.
 This applies whenever Kylie is not in full-time employment after the date of the order.